 The tank cleaning involves hot seawater wash for 2-3 hours and then rinsing with fresh water.

 Preparation for Next cargo

-Finally after the TDI tanks are clean and you are ready to load next cargo, there are few thing that need to complete.
+Finally, after the TDI tanks are clean and you are ready to load the next cargo, there are few things that needs to complete.

 - Flush thermal oil from the heating coils of the tank.
 For this, we can remove the inlet hose from the steam coil and blow nitrogen or air into the coils.
 Connect a hose to the outlet and take out the thermal oil into empty drums.